Information for Artists

 Who will make the selection of artists?

-Selection will be made by the Printfest Team, which is made up of printmakers, artists, and art lovers, plus two invited guest judges; the Printfest Printmaker of the Year 2019 and a curator.
+Selection will be made by the Printfest Team, which is made up of printmakers, artists, and art lovers, plus two invited guest judges; the Printfest Printmaker of the Year 2020 and one of our Patrons.